Nitrokey/nethsm/docs/system-design.md

 |     UNLOCKED:
 |     _State_ = _Operational_

-A random *Device Key* (unique per device) is generated during the first boot of the system.
-The TPM is used to seal it with the Storage Root Key (SRK) and the PCR measurement of the firmware.
-During subsequent boots the sealed *Device Key* is unsealed with the TPM.
-This prevents access of unauthorized firmware to the *Device Key*.
+A random _Device Key_ (unique per device) is generated during the first boot of the system.
+The TPM is used to seal it with the Storage Root Key (SRK) and the PCR measurement of the _Firmware_.
+During subsequent boots the sealed _Device Key_ is unsealed with the TPM.
+This prevents access of unauthorized _Firmware_ to the _Device Key_.

 During [Unattended Boot](#sec-us-ub), (see Figure 2: Encryption Architecture, right hand side), the _Device Key_ is used to decrypt the encrypted _Domain Key_ stored in "Slot 1".
 If the decryption step fails the NetHSM shall automatically fall back to [Attended Boot](#sec-us-ab).

 During [Attended Boot](#sec-us-ab), (see Figure 2: Encryption Architecture, left hand side), the NetHSM waits for the user (via the `/unlock` endpoint of the REST API) to provide an _Unlock Passphrase_.
-The *Device Key* is extended with the KDF of the *Unlock Passphrase* and hashed with SHA256.
-The resulting hash is used as the *Unlock Key*.
+The _Device Key_ is extended with the KDF of the _Unlock Passphrase_ and hashed with SHA256.
+The resulting hash is used as the _Unlock Key_.
 The _Unlock Key_ is then similarly used to decrypt the encrypted _Domain Key_ stored in "Slot 0".
-If the decryption step fails (due to the user providing an incorrect _Unlock Passphrase_ or invalid *Device Key*), the NetHSM shall remain in the _Locked_ state, and continue to await an _Unlock Passphrase_.
+If the decryption step fails (due to the user providing an incorrect _Unlock Passphrase_ or invalid _Device Key_), the NetHSM shall remain in the _Locked_ state, and continue to await an _Unlock Passphrase_.

 For the avoidance of doubt: The act of [Enabling Unattended Boot](#sec-us-eub) causes **S-Keyfender** to populate "Slot 1" with a _Domain Key_ encrypted with the _Device Key_.
 Conversely, [Disabling Unattended Boot](#sec-us-dub) causes **S-Keyfender** to erase (overwrite) the contents of "Slot 1".
 At no point does the NetHSM persistently store either the _Unlock Passphrase_ or an _Unlock Key_.